cjetsel/inspire/readme.md

 ## REQUIREMENTS:
  - `Visualization`
-   - The data from the services are each rendered.
+  X - The data from the services are each rendered.
         X - Quote (quote and author)
         X- Image (only the image is required, however feel free to include other data) X- Weather (The temp is displayed, feel free to add other pieces)